Tropical Sands Dominical Eco Inn

 Departing from Punta Uvita Beach, 25 minutes south of Dominical from the Marino Ballena National Park.
 Stops are made at the famous Whale Tail Point, Ballena Island, Tres Hermanas Islets, and the Ventana Sea Caves.

+A lucky trip will see humpback and pilot whales, different species of dolphins and sea turtles.
 Marino Ballena National Park, which has more than 18 different species of coral reef forms the largest coral reef on the Pacific side of Central America.
 Bird watchers also get to see an astounding amount of avian diversity during the visits to the Tres Hermanas Islets and the Ventana Sea Caves.
 If the conditions are good, the boat's captain may even navigate through the caves' natural caverns.
 The tour lasts 3-4 hours.

 What to Bring: